Nadezhda Alliluyeva: Family life

 Alliluyeva had her first child, Vasily, in 1921.
 Historian Simon Sebag Montefiore noted that she walked to the hospital to give birth in a show of "Bolshevik austerity".
 A second child, daughter Svetlana, was born in 1926.
-In 1921, the family also took in Stalin's first son, Yakov Dzhugashvili, who had been living in Tiflis with Svandize's relatives.
+In 1921, the family also took in Stalin's first son, Yakov Dzhugashvili, who had been living in Tiflis with his late mother's relatives.
 Alliluyeva was only six years older than her step-son, Dzhugashvili, with whom she developed a friendly relationship.
 Around the same time the family also took in Artyom Sergeyev, the son of Fyodor Sergeyev, a close friend of Stalin.
 Fyodor died four months after the birth of Artyom in an accident, and though his mother was still alive, the boy was raised in the Stalin household.

 Interested in pursuing a professional career, Alliluyeva did not spend much time with her children, and instead hired a nanny, Alexandra Bychokova, to watch the children.
-When Alliluyeva dealt with her children, though, she was quite strict: Svetlana would later recall that the only letter she received from her mother scolded her for "being terribly naughty", despite Svetlana's being only four or five at the time.
+When Alliluyeva dealt with her children, though, she was quite strict: Svetlana would later recall that the only letter she received from her mother scolded her for "being terribly naughty", despite Svetlana being only four or five at the time.
 She would also recall that the only person Stalin feared was Alliluyeva.
 Even so, Alliluyeva wanted to ensure the children received a good education.